Karma to Burn: New lineup and releases (2012–2020)

+Mecum's death and legacy (2021–present)

-Guitarist Will Mecum died on April 29, 2021 after sustaining traumatic head injuries due to an accidental fall.
+Guitarist Will Mecum died on April 29, 2021, after sustaining traumatic head injuries in an accidental fall.
 As of the time of his death, he was the last remaining founding member in the lineup of the band.

-Following the news, former bassist Rich Mullins announced plans to release one last Karma to Burn album, consisting of unreleased instrumental material recorded by the band's original lineup.
-The album, titled Thee Rabbit Hole, was released the same year.
+Following the news, former bassist Rich Mullins announced plans to release one last Karma to Burn album, consisting of unreleased material recorded by the band's original lineup.
+The compilation album, titled Thee Rabbit Hole, was released the same year.

 The band has continued to remain active on social media since Mecum's passing.
-Most of the band's discography has been repressed by Heavy Psych Sounds Records, with each reissue being dedicated to the memory of Mecum.
+Much of the band's discography has been repressed by Heavy Psych Sounds Records, with each reissue being dedicated to the memory of Mecum.